Dominique Jean Larrey: Later career

 Larrey's writings are still regarded as valuable sources of surgical and medical knowledge and have been translated into all modern languages.
 Between 1800 and 1840 at least 28 books or articles were published.
 His son Hippolyte (born 1808) was surgeon-in-ordinary to the emperor Napoleon III.

+Larrey is credited with 24 significant surgical advances and has been referred to as both the "father of modern military medicine" and "the father of emergency medical services".